Vennira Aadai Moorthy: Early life

 Moorthy was born on 25 July 1936 in British India.
 He is the youngest of seven children of Parents Chidambaram K. R. Nataraja Sastri, Thiruvaduthurai Sivakami The Father a criminal lawyer.
 He sought to follow in his father's footsteps and studied law, but ultimately never became a lawyer.
 After completing his BL, he obtained employment as a sales representative of Remington Rand.
 Moorthy left the job because it involved excess touring, and struggled to find a new job.

 He had a brief stint at AMJain college, Meenambakkam Chennai as tutor in department of English.
-He taught Shakespeare plays in 1959–1960.
+He taught Shakespeare's plays in 1959–1960.

 Career

 After leaving Remington Rand, Moorthy met his friend Chakravarthy, an associate of filmmaker C. V. Sridhar, and told him about his desire to act.
 Chakravarthy, who had previously seen Moorthy act on stage, told Sridhar about him, and Moorthy made his film debut in Vennira Aadai (1965).
 It was after the success of this film that he came to be known as Vennira Aadai Moorthy.